Kazhuu/tut_master_thesis/README.md

 Work in progress.

-## Pictures and UML diagrams
+## Softwares used

-Pictures for this thesis are done with the [Inkscape](https://inkscape.org/en/) program and are located under pictures folder.
+Thesis tex files are written with [TexStudio](https://www.texstudio.org/).
+Pictures are done with the [Inkscape](https://inkscape.org/en/) and are located under pictures folder.
 All pictures have original svg files associated with them.
 UML diagrams under uml folder are written and drawn using [PlantUML](http://plantuml.com/).
+Presentation under presentation folder is a command-line based markdown presentation with ASCII pictures and it's done with [mdp](https://github.com/visit1985/mdp).

 ## Copyright